An extraordinary set of four 19th-century carved figurines on wooden pedestals

 Set of four 19th-century carved ivory-colored figurines representing the four seasons.
 Each with typical attributes, standing on an ebonized wooden base.
 Good antique condition, of French origin, crafted in the second half of the 19th century.

-Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
-Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
+Luxury antique furniture and accessories can be an excellent idea for interior decoration.
+Today, there is a growing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 This is a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly prominent.
-Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
+Many styles characterize antique furniture, but a few key ones stand out.
+Eclectic furniture is rooted in the 19th century, during the reign of the Biedermeier style.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and the Victorian English style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Empire-style furniture dates from the late 18th to early 19th century.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Neoclassical furniture reflects the Louis XVI style, which also draws heavily from ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese ‘barocco’—meaning an irregularly developed pearl.
+Notable and noteworthy are antique products in Rococo and Louis XV styles.
+Next is Baroque, derived from the Portuguese word 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Materials were selectively chosen to emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-The Renaissance style is also significant.
-Flourishing in the 15th and 16th centuries, it left a lasting mark on furniture design.
-Renaissance furniture was quite heavy and solid, often using brown stains, moldings, robust bases, and relief decorations.
-These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and solid, often using brown stains, moldings, strong bases, and relief decorations.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion paws, eagle heads—these are common features in Renaissance-style furniture.
-Currently, many global brands reproduce such furniture, inspired by Italian and French artisans.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads—these are common motifs in Renaissance style.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, paying homage to and preserving the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently across countries, and each style had its unique character.
-This is especially important when searching for exclusive antique pieces suitable for your interior.
+This is especially crucial when searching for an exclusive antique that suits your interior.

 Attributes / Details